International participants extol opening ceremony of Beijing 2022

 "Beijing 2008 had a massive ceremony," Delvaux said.
 "This one is a little bit smaller, but I think it kind of delves more into Chinese cultural elements."

+Artists perform before the opening ceremony of the Beijing 2022 Olympic Winter Games at the National Stadium in Beijing, capital of China, Feb.
+4, 2022.
+(Xinhua/Yang Lei)

-Athletes of the participating countries paraded into the ceremony, ordered by the number of strokes of Chinese characters, and Claudia Pechstein, one of the Germany's most successful athletes, proudly carried the German flag amid loud cheers.
+Athletes of the participating countries and regions paraded into the ceremony, ordered by the number of strokes of Chinese characters, and Claudia Pechstein, one of Germany's most successful athletes, proudly carried the German flag amid loud cheers.

 "To carry our flag is a great honor, it is somehow the dot on the 'i.'
 It means more to me than all of my medals I won so far," the 49-year-old, who is to compete in her eighth Winter Olympics, said in an interview with Xinhua.